hexdump/dotfiles/rekishiya-config/README.md

 ### booting up

-push `F12` as the system is booting to select booting from the USB drive, under `LEGACY BOOT`.
+push `F12` as the system is booting to select booting from the USB drive, under `UEFI BOOT`.

 ### connect to internet